qnbhd/mljet/docs/source/tutorial/features/001_first.rst

 1. Lightweight and versatile
 =============================================================

-DeployMe is written entirely in Python with few dependencies.
+MLJET is written entirely in Python with few dependencies.
-This means that once you get interested in DeployMe, we can quickly move to a practical example.
+This means that once you get interested in MLJET, we can quickly move to a practical example.

 Simple Sklearn Local Example
 ----------------------------

-DeployMe provides a simple interface to create project and deploy a model.
+MLJET provides a simple interface to create project and deploy a model.

-- :func:`deployme.contrib.entrypoint.cook` is a function that takes a model and a strategy and deploys it.
+- :func:`mljet.contrib.entrypoint.cook` is a function that takes a model and a strategy and deploys it.

 In this example, we simply create a project with scikit-learn.

 ..
 GENERATED FROM PYTHON SOURCE LINES 23-24

-Firstly, import :mod:`deployme`.
+Firstly, import :mod:`mljet`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 24-27

 .. code-block:: default

-    import deployme
+    import mljet

 ..
 GENERATED FROM PYTHON SOURCE LINES 28-30